PRLL/QueryMaker/README.md

 ## How To Use

-Now that you have the `QueryMakerLibrary` on your project, you can make a query using the `MakeQuery()` method.  as shown on the following sample:
+Now that you have the `QueryMakerLibrary` on your project, you can make a query using the `MakeQuery()` method as shown on the following sample:

   ```csharp
   // first, we create an instance of QueryMaker with the components we want to use